bcgov/devhub-app-web/docs/disasterRecoverInstructions.md

 oc process -n devhub-tools -f eventbrite.secret.yaml -p EVENT_BRITE_API_KEY=<Event brite api key if you have> |oc apply -f –
 ```
-We are currently not using meetup, but meetup token has to be there, so create one with any API token:
+>At this time it is NOT possible to get a Meetups token.
+They have disabled access tokens and so this step can be skipped

 ```cmd
 oc process -n devhub-tools -f meetup.secret.yaml -p MEETUP_API_KEY=<anything> | oc apply -f –
 ```

-**Step 2, add build config：**
+- **Step 2, add build config：**

-Get all required environment variable for bc.yaml and put them in a file, in this case, I use bash as my source of my build configure parameters as parameter.sh
+Get all required environment variable for bc.yaml and put them in a file, in this case, I use bash as my source of my build configure parameters as `parameter.sh`
 ```sh
 NAME=devhub
 SUFFIX=-build